php-fig/per-coding-style/migration-2.0.md

 basis between PER-CS v2.0 and PER-CS v1.0 (which is a direct equivalent of PSR12 with very minor changes).

-It is derived in part from [a GitHub generated changelog](https://github.com/php-fig/per-coding-style/compare/1.0.0...2.0.0) and focuses on the changes in a section-by-section basis as it's focus is to be more readable.
+It is derived in part from [a GitHub-generated changelog](https://github.com/php-fig/per-coding-style/compare/1.0.0...2.0.0) and focuses on the changes in a section-by-section basis as it's focus is to be more readable.

 The intent of this document is to provide a summary of these changes that can